JoseSK999/floresta-docs/src/ch04-01-transaction-validation.md

     Ok(())
 }

+/// Verifies a single, non-coinbase transaction.
+To verify (the structure of) a coinbase
+/// transaction, use [`Consensus::verify_coinbase`].
+///
-/// Verifies a single transaction.
-This function checks the following:
+/// This function checks that the transaction:
+///   - Has at least one input and one output
+///   - Doesn't have null PrevOuts (reserved only for coinbase transactions)
-///     - The transaction doesn't spend more coins than it claims in the inputs
+///   - Doesn't spend more coins than it claims in the inputs
-///     - The transaction doesn't create more coins than allowed
+///   - Doesn't "move" more coins than allowed (at most 21 million)
-///     - The transaction has valid scripts
+///   - Spends mature coins, in case any input refers to a coinbase transaction
-///     - The transaction doesn't have duplicate inputs (implicitly checked by the hashmap) fn verify_transaction(
+///   - Has valid scripts (if we don't assume them), and within the allowed size pub fn verify_transaction(
     transaction: &Transaction,
     utxos: &mut HashMap<OutPoint, UtxoData>,
     height: u32,